Silver Ash: History

 The original line-up of Silver Ash included Ling (vocals), Lucy (guitar), Nancy (guitar), Hong (bass), and Zhen (drums).
-The band was produced by the Gorgeous Devil Studio and Scream Records from 2000-2005.
+The band was produced by the Gorgeous Devil Studio and Scream Records from 2000 to 2005.
 Guitarist Nancy left the group before they signed to Scream Records.
 They toured China in 2002, performing in ten cities including Beijing, Shanghai, Guangzhou, and Chongqing.
 In 2005, they chose to leave Scream Records and were without a record label (and still are).
 Due to personal reasons, some of the Silver Ash members were forced to leave the band.

 Guitarist Lucy was replaced by Yue.
 After much deliberation, Hong had to leave the band and was replaced by new bassist Yu.

 From there, they added Bai Niao (White Bird), on keyboard.
 Previously, Bai Niao was the vocalist and keyboardist of another Chinese visual rock band called Frozen Blood (冻结的血液).

 Silver Ash has faced a lot of difficulties.
 The other band members had left Silver Ash temporarily to pursue their careers, leaving only Ling for a short period of time.
-They were also scheduled to tour the US in 2003-2004, but it was canceled due to the SARS scare.
+They were also scheduled to tour the US in 2003–2004, but it was canceled due to the SARS scare.
 It was last heard that they were still without a record label as well, but were given various offers from Japanese record labels such as Avex Trax.
 They were previously signed to Toshiba-EMI but were released from the contract again due to government problems.
 They have not released an album since 2005, citing the slumping economy and reluctant record label companies.

-Silver Ash held a live on August 30, 2006 with Japanese band La'cryma Christi, particularly to be viewed by the production company Sweet Child.
+Silver Ash held a live on August 30, 2006, with Japanese band La'cryma Christi, particularly to be viewed by the production company Sweet Child.
 They have also performed with the Japanese bands Rice and Gram∞Maria.